tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Lake Rin.md

 * [[Aubrille]], on the south shore, near to [[Lynthia]], in the [[Barony of Estrive]].
 Founded recently, with a energetic young lord.
 * [[Lynthia]], on the south east shore, near the Enst, also part of the [[Barony of Estrive]].
 A larger market town, and growing rapidly, although no where close to the size of [[Rinburg]]

-The south western shore is reedy and marshy, and a small lizardfolk community has settled here recently.
+The south western shore is reedy and marshy, and a small lizardfolk community -- [[Getxo]] -- has settled here recently

 The lake itself is about 3 miles across, roughly circular.
 There is a navigation hazard in the middle of the lake -- the Rinburg Rocks, they are usually called, which is basically a big underwater rocky outcropping that is a few hundred feet wide and just a foot or so beneath the surface.
 Most of the rest of the lake is fairly deep, fifty or a hundred feet.